Dentures - Complete & Partials

 Benefits of Dentures

 While often associated with older people, dentures can still be a viable solution for tooth loss due to traumatic injury and dental illnesses like periodontal disease.
 With tooth loss, there is the problem of bite becoming crooked.
 Without other teeth next door to support each other, teeth can begin to shift.
 This can affect everything from oral hygiene to the ability to chew and speak properly.
 Dentures are constructed to restore a fully straightened smile and allow for normal use of the artificial teeth, as you would use natural teeth.
-Although it is worth noting there may be a few restrictions on what to eat as dentures are not as firmly placed as other restorative treatments that are supported by implants.
+Although it is worth noting there may be a few restrictions on what to eat as dentures are not as firmly placed as other restorative treatments that are supported by dental implants.

 Dentures are designed to ensure a natural look.
 The plastic base is gum colored and the artificial teeth natural tooth colored.
 This helps give a full natural-looking smile that restores confidence and reduces social awkwardness.
 Where many teeth go missing, or fall out, there is less support for soft tissues and the mouth area, in particular, can end up collapsing inwards.
 This makes a person look ill and older than they are.